 The NLW has also had other positive effects since it was introduced.
 The Living Wage Foundation fast discovered that not only did it make life a lot easier for workers who had been struggling to cope on the NMW, but it also benefitted employers too, by improving recruitment and retention within businesses, especially larger organisations.
 It also seemed to reduced absenteeism (in some cases by up to 25%), and improved morale as workers finally felt they were getting a fair wage.

-Full and part-time workers benefit
+Full and part-time workers benefits?

 The NLW (for those over 25) applies to both full and part-time positions.
-Hourly rates are the traditional method of payment in the UK, so both the NMW and the NLW have a direct impact on a person's earnings.
-It also helps to ensure a uniformity of pay levels between workers, and is going a long way to removing the gender pay gap that has been a problem in the UK workforce for many years.
+Hourly rates are the traditional method of payment in the UK, so both the NMW and the NLW have a direct impact on a person’s earnings.
+It also helps to ensure a uniformity of pay levels between workers and is going a long way to removing the gender pay gap that has been a problem in the UK workforce for many years.
 Now, women and men are earning the same amount for the same jobs, making it fairer for everyone.
 The same principles apply to disabled workers too, again removing some of the pay gap issues that had blighted the disabled workforce in the UK for years.

-For younger workers, there is still some way to go before the NLW is implemented for anyone under the age of 25, and the recent Brexit vote may also have put the brakes on that situation changing any time soon.
+For younger workers, there is still some way to go before the NLW is implemented for anyone under the age of 25, and the recent Brexit vote may also have put the brakes on that situation changing anytime soon.